Clonbullogue: Sport

 Clonbullogue soccer club known as Saint Patricks won the Division 2 league in 2004.
 GAA club won the junior championship in the 1980s and played intermediate until 2013 when they were relegated to junior again.
 They won the junior A championship again in 2015 promoting them to intermediate once again.

 People

 With the conquest of Ireland from the Cromwellian wars onwards, Clonbullogue was extensively planted by colonialists.
 Quaker families were common under the plantations.
 Present day local family names can reflect these plantations.
-In 1731, Rev. Boyle Travers, Protestant Rector of Rathangan and Clonmore (which includes part of this area) notes; "I bless God for the comforting assurance I have that there is no reputed friary, nunnery, friars, nuns or Popish schools".
+In 1731, Rev. Boyle Travers, Protestant Rector of Rathangan and Clonmore (which includes part of this area) noted, "I bless God for the comforting assurance I have that there is no reputed friary, nunnery, friars, nuns or Popish schools".